Magnus-Harder/ML-Ops-31/reports/README.md

 > Answer:

 Our workflow included using branches in accordance with the recommendations.
 It was decided that every time we began developing a new feature, a branch would be created specifically for this.
 Once everything worked as intended with the new feature, we would merge the branch into main and close it.
 This way, the open branches served as an overview of what features were currently under development, and it was ensured that the main branch always contained the latest working version of our project.\\
-We implemented a kind of informal pull request for main, which simply meant notifying the other team members when making changes to main.
+For the first part of the project work we used a kind of informal pull request for main, which simply meant notifying the other team members when making changes to main.
 As we were all sitting together most of the time this worked quite smoothly for checking and fixing any issues and keeping everyone updated on changes.
-However, if we had been spending more time working separately, if would have been necessary to implement a formal version of pull request to ensure that we had clear guidelines for when a change would be pushed to main, so we did not accidentally impede each others work or end up with a broken version of the project in main.
-(191)
+However, towards the end of the project we used GitHub's pull request when updating main.
+If we had been spending more time working separately, it would have been necessary to use the formal pull requests sooner to ensure that we had clear guidelines for when a change would be pushed to main, so we did not accidentally impede each others work or end up with a broken version of the project in main.

 ### Question 10